IG: FBI at risk of having sensitive devices lost, stolen

 “There is no physical barrier preventing FBI and non-FBI personnel and contractors from other facility operations from accessing PTI’s work area and the pallets of unsanitized assets in the facility shelving space,” the IG wrote.

 The watchdog also found the unnamed facility’s classification accreditation had expired in March 2016.
-The FBI subsequently performed a site visit and issued a final accreditation in January 2025.
+The FBI subsequently performed a site visit and issued a final accreditation this past January.

 “The FBI stated that the lack of final accreditation was an administrative oversight and that enhancements had been completed in the interim,” the report stated.
 “However, the FBI could not provide evidence of when the required enhancements were completed.”